-- (a) Unless the credit union's former board of directors files a timely written appeal, the commissioner's order of conservation becomes final when the statutory time for appeal expires. - (b) If a timely request for hearing is filed, the commissioner shall forward the matter to SOAH to set a hearing.
-The hearing date shall be no earlier than the 11th day and no later than the 30th day after the date on which the appeal is received. - (c) The credit union's former board of directors has the burden to prove by a preponderance of the evidence that the board should regain control of the credit union.
+- a) Unless the credit union's former board of directors files a timely written appeal, the commissioner's order of conservation becomes final and non-appealable when the statutory time for appeal expires. - (b) If a timely request for hearing is filed with the appeal, the commissioner shall forward the matter to SOAH to set a hearing.

-- (d) The SOAH hearing on an order of conservation is closed to the public.
+- (c) The credit union's former board of directors has the burden to prove by a preponderance of the evidence that the board should regain control of the credit union. - (d) The SOAH hearing on an order of conservation is closed to the public.
 All orders and correspondence relating thereto are confidential and may not be revealed to the public.
-Parties with access to confidential information during the contested case must sign a confidentiality agreement as provided in §91.8000(f) of this title (relating to Discovery of Confidential Information). - (e) Parties must file exceptions to the PFD within five days of the date of service of the PFD.
-Replies to exceptions shall be filed within eight days of the date of service of the PFD.
+Parties with access to confidential information during the contested case must sign a confidentiality agreement as provided in §91.8000(f) of this title (relating to Discovery of Confidential Information). - (e) Parties must file exceptions, if any, to the PFD within five days after the date of service of the PFD.
+Replies to exceptions shall be filed within three days of the date of service of the exceptions. - (f) The Commission shall meet to consider the PFD no later than 45 days after the Department receives the PFD from SOAH.

-Source: The provisions of this §93.501 adopted to be effective August 10, 1999, 24 TexReg 6027; readopted to be effective November 18, 2002, 27 TexReg 11185; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5816; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738.
+Source: The provisions of this \$93.501 adopted to be effective August 10, 1999, 24 TexReg 6027; readopted to be effective November 18, 2002, 27 TexReg 11185; readopted to be effective February 21, 2006, 31 TexReg 1479; reviewed and amended to be effective July 11, 2010, 35 TexReg 5816; reviewed and readopted to be effective February 24, 2014, 39 TexReg 1738; reviewed and readopted to be effective March 9, 2018, 43 TexReg 1887; reviewed and amended to be effective August 5, 2018, 43 TexReg 4968.